-Boxing & MMAVegas and professional boxing have had a close relationship for more than 55 years.
-Despite a rocky history—government scrutiny, a confusing mishmash of championship titles (IBF, WBA and WBC) and the scurrilous out-of-ring antics of a few of the sport's biggest names—title fights have always captured the public interest.
-The absurdly high purses, flamboyant promoters, glamorous ringside spectators and attendant media hoopla all seem appropriate against a Sin City backdrop.
+A Knockout ExperienceVegas and professional boxing have had a close relationship for almost 60 years.
+Despite a rocky history—government scrutiny, a confusing mishmash of championship titles (IBF, WBA and WBC) and the scandalous out-of-ring antics of a few of the sport's biggest names—title fights have always captured the public interest.
+The absurdly high purses, flamboyant promoters, glamorous ringside spectators and attendant media hoopla all seem appropriate against a neon-infused Sin City backdrop.

-Most big fights now take place at the MGM; phone (702) 891-7777 or (877) 880-0880 for event information.
+Most big fights now take place at the MGM, something to keep in mind if you’re figuring out where to stay while checking out airline flights; phone (702) 531-3826 or (800) 929-1111 for event information.
 Mandalay Bay sees its fair share of super-hyped bouts as well.
 The Hard Rock Hotel, The Orleans, Texas Station Gambling Hall & Hotel (all off-Strip) and The Cosmopolitan (on the Strip) are among a handful of venues that regularly present mid-level fight cards.

 Longtime fans of “the sweet science” begrudgingly admit that MMA (Mixed Martial Arts) is now as popular as boxing—perhaps even more so.
 The big UFC (Ultimate Fighting Championship) events usually go down at MGM or Mandalay Bay.